themvf/NFL-Data/README.md

 3. Commit and push changes to data/nflverse.sqlite when new data is available.

 Adjust the cron expression or flags in .github/workflows/daily-refresh.yml to change the schedule or seasons being updated.

+### Manual refresh with Streamlit

+`ash
+pip install -r requirements.txt  # ensures Streamlit is available streamlit run streamlit_app.py
+`

+From the web UI you can choose one or more seasons, adjust aggregation levels, and trigger the SQLite export script without waiting for the scheduled workflow.